3.1. Calculating Stearic Acid and Its Effects

 The coverage index is dependent on the molecular weight and projected area, and is equal to 2.3 mg·m−2 for stearic acid.
 At this point, measuring or defining the powder surface area as accurately as possible becomes critical for feedstock development.

-Further experiments include investigations on the effects of different dispersant concentrations from 1.1 to 5.5 mg·m−2.
-The corresponding quantities are given in Table 3.
+Further experiments include investigations on the effects of different dispersant concentrations from 1.1 to 5.5 mg·m−2

 By adding fibers to feedstocks, there is a general increase in final torques that will be evaluated later.
 With the presence of fibers, the surface area definitions have become relatively more reliable, because not only do the fibers have significantly lower surface areas than powders but, also, they hold their shape even when they break down into smaller fibers.
 For example, if all fibers are chopped from 3200 µm into 50 µm, the increase in stearic acid should be less than 1 weight %, because the initial lateral area remains the same, and only the fractured surface areas should be considered.
 For these reasons, increasing stearic acid improves the flow behavior of the feedstocks with fibers as expected, and 3.3 mg·m−2 is the lowest point for fiber-filled variations.